History of private equity and venture capital: McLean Industries and public holding companies

 Similar to the approach employed in the McLean transaction, the use of publicly traded holding companies as investment vehicles to acquire portfolios of investments in corporate assets would become a new trend in the 1960s popularized by the likes of Warren Buffett (Berkshire Hathaway) and Victor Posner (DWG Corporation) and later adopted by Nelson Peltz (Triarc), Saul Steinberg (Reliance Insurance) and Gerry Schwartz (Onex Corporation).
 These investment vehicles would utilize a number of the same tactics and target the same type of companies as more traditional leveraged buyouts and in many ways could be considered a forerunner of the later private equity firms.
-In fact, it is Posner who is often credited with coining the term "leveraged buyout" or "LBO".
+In fact, it is Posner who is often credited with coining the term "leveraged buyout" (LBO).

 Posner, who had made a fortune in real estate investments in the 1930s and 1940s acquired a major stake in DWG Corporation in 1966.
 Having gained control of the company, he used it as an investment vehicle that could execute takeovers of other companies.
 Posner and DWG are perhaps best known for the hostile takeover of Sharon Steel Corporation in 1969, one of the earliest such takeovers in the United States.
 Posner's investments were typically motivated by attractive valuations, balance sheets and cash flow characteristics.
 Because of its high debt load, Posner's DWG would generate attractive but highly volatile returns and would ultimately land the company in financial difficulty.
 In 1987, Sharon Steel sought Chapter 11 bankruptcy protection.